wangjunke9112-sudo/wangjunke9112-sudo.github.io/content/research/_index.md

       text: |
         ![Multilayer optoelectronic devices](research-devices.jpg)

-        Solar cells, LEDs, and photodetectors all rely on the same basic idea: controlling how light and electrical charge move through thin layers of semiconductor material.
-By stacking multiple absorber layers with different bandgaps, a single device can interact with a much broader range of the light spectrum — enabling solar cells that go beyond the efficiency limits of conventional single-junction designs, and detectors or emitters that respond to selected wavelengths precisely.
+        Multilayer semiconductor devices are built on the same underlying ideas of light management, charge transport, and interface control.
+In photovoltaics, stacking absorbers with different bandgaps can extend spectral coverage beyond single-junction limits.
+Similar design principles also apply to LEDs, photodetectors, and related devices, where precise control over thin-film morphology and composition enables tailored optical response.

-        We are interested in building these multilayer devices and understanding the losses — at interfaces, in the bulk, and under real operating conditions — that prevent them from reaching their theoretical potential.
+        We are interested in the materials and device losses that limit these platforms in practice, including interfacial recombination, compositional disorder, and optical loss in stacked structures.
     design:
       columns: '1'